MicrosoftDocs/learn/learn-pr/azure/build-daemon-python/includes/4-explore-client-confidential-app.md

 The OAuth 2.0 client credentials flow permits a confidential client application to use its own credentials, instead of impersonating a user, to authenticate when calling a protected web API.
 There's no user authentication involved in the process.

-In the client credentials flow, permissions are granted directly to the application itself by an administrator.
+In the client credentials flow, permissions are granted directly to the application itself by an administrator.Application permissions are typically used by background services or console apps that access an API without a graphical user interface (GUI), and by web APIs that access another (downstream) API.

 When the app presents a token to a resource, the resource enforces that the app itself has authorization to perform an action since there's no user involved in the authentication.

 ## Microsoft Authentication Library (MSAL) for Python